tim-hardcastle/Pipefish/README.md

 Of these, the `any`, `single`, `struct`, `label`, and `enum` types are *abstract*: no data object can be of that type.
 However, we can use these types to broaden the types accepted by a variable, as explained in the next section.

+The `tuple` type is not really a supertype of every type, but it is treated with one by *tuple coercion*: anything expecting a tuple, passed something as arity 1, will convert it into a tuple.
+This is the only form of type coercion in Charm: all other conversions are explicit.

 The `null` type contains a single element, `NULL`.
 It can be used in combination with the other types to make nullable abstract types, but first we should talk about why you'd want to do that.

 ## Widening variable types